traktofon/thinpool-unscramble/README.md

 Note that the thin LV images are sparse, and that their size might be smaller than the original thin LV.
-This happens if the final blocks of the thin LV had never been written to, so no blocks from the thin pool's data portion were ever mapped to them.
+This happens if the final blocks of the thin LV had never been written to, so no blocks from the thinpool's data portion were ever mapped to them.
 For thin LVs that are present in the LVM metadata backup, you can find their original size from the `extent_count` setting in their LVM metadata entry.
 (Remember, one extent is 4 MiB.)
 Then you can use the